rsnitsch/recursive-travelling-salesman-algo/README.md

 ## Unfolding strategies

 - UnfoldingStrategyBreadthFirst: The list of folded nodes is processed repeatedly.
-In each iteration, the nodes in the list are unfolded one by one.
-Newly inserted (unfolded) child nodes are only processed in the next iteration.
+During each iteration, only the nodes with the maximum depth are unfolded.

 ## Install

 The scripts require

-- Python 3.2 or above.
+- Python 3, for example 3.13 is working.
 - optionally: the [tabulate] module (for pretty results in benchmark mode)

 The easiest way is to use `pipenv`.
 A `Pipfile` is included in the project.
 You can simply download the code and run `pipenv install` in the top-level